aldur/aldur.github.io/_posts/2025-09-08-nuggets-of-psychology.md

 ---
 title: 'Nuggets of psychology'
 excerpt: >
-  TODO
+  A living collection of psychological mental models for making better decisions.
 ---

 Understanding the world requires seeking good explanations, not fooling oneself, and figuring out _why_ things truly happen.
 Only this way we can do better next time.

-In my quest to achieve all this, I have found that many mental models require a good understanding of psychology.
+In my quest to achieve this, I have found that many mental models are rooted in psychology.
 They start right there and lean into marketing, behavioral economics, product management, negotiation, and even how we approach everyday tasks.

-This (living) post collects the nuggets of psychology I wish to remember and add to my _latticework_ of mental models.
-I have learned about them from different books: _Thinking Fast and Slow_, _The Paradox of Choice_, _Poor Charlie's Almanack_, and probably a lot more.
-In describing them here, I will most likely make simplifications that will make experts shiver.
-If you have found something that interests you and you want to deep dive, check out those books – or better, the original research that produced these insights.
+This living post collects those _nuggets_ of psychology I wish to remember and add to my _latticework_ of mental models.
+I have learned them from multiple authors and books: _Thinking Fast and Slow_, _The Paradox of Choice_, _Poor Charlie's Almanack_, and more.
+In describing them here, I will make simplifications that might make experts shiver.
+If you find something that interests you and you want to dive into it, start out with those books – or better yet, the original research.
 And if you spot any mistake or over-simplification, please do reach out and let me know!

 <!-- prettier-ignore-start -->